ECOSHRUB - Plant ecology

 In ECOSHRUB we study the effects of shrub encroachment on vegetation dynamics and the resulting effects on carbon budgets and albedo for alpine tundra.
-Five universities and one research institute has joined forces to study the complex processes through experiments in the Central Norwegian Dovrefjell (Dovre Mountains).
+Nine universities and one research institute has joined forces to study the complex processes through experiments in the Central Norwegian Dovrefjell (Dovre Mountains).

 Currently three sub-projects are in progress